 - Travel first aid kit (just in case)

-Hotels generally provide hair dryers for their guests but just in case, best to bring a travel hair dryer and a 2 in 1 travel curling iron and straightener for styling your hair after a day in the ocean.
+Hotels generally provide hair dryers for their guests but just in case, best to bring a travel hair dryer (like this one from ConAir) and a 2 in 1 travel curling iron and straightener for styling your hair after a day in the ocean.

 The temperature of the water near the shores of Hawaii is a very pleasant 74° F so it’s perfect for swimming or snorkeling.
 If you are a snorkeling fanatic, better to bring your own gear so you don’t have to worry about finding a rental shop on every beach.
 You’ll love how well this full-face mask fits your face to keep the water out.